kinecosystem/kin-website-docs/docs/android/sdk.md

 ### Transactions

-Transactions are executed on the Kin blockchain in a two-step process:

-1. **Build** the transaction, including calculation of the transaction hash.
-The hash is used as a transaction ID and is necessary to query the status of the transaction.
-2. **Send** the transaction to servers for execution on the blockchain.

-Snippets [Transfer Kin](#snippet-transfer-kin) and [Whitelist service](#snippet-whitelist-service) illustrate this two-step process.

 #### Transaction Fees
 It is important to note that by default all transactions on the Kin blockchain are charged a fee.
-Fees for individual transactions are trivial (1 Kin = 10E5 Fee).
+Fees for individual transactions are trivial.

 Some apps can be added to the Kin whitelist, a set of pre-approved apps whose users will not be charged Fee to execute transactions.
 If your app is in the  whitelist, refer to [transferring Kin to another account using whitelist service](#transferring-kin-to-another-account-using-whitelist-service).

 Whitelisting a transaction is a function provided by the [Kin SDK for Python](/python/sdk) and should be implemented by developers as a back-end service.
 Developers (you) are responsible of creating and maintaining their back-end services.

-#### Transferring Kin to Another Account
+#### Transferring Kin to Another Account (No Whitelisting)

 To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.
+Transactions are executed on the Kin blockchain in a two-step process:

+1. **Build** the transaction, including calculation of the transaction hash.
+The hash is used as a transaction ID and is necessary to query the status of the transaction.
+2. **Send** the transaction to servers for execution on the blockchain.

 Below are the steps for transferring 20 Kin to a recipient account.
 For the full code snippet, go to [Transfer Kin](#snippet-transfer-kin).